Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Watch out for skimmers.
 When installed in an ATM, a card skimmer works in stealing information from credit and debit cards.
 If you feel the card slot is not as smooth as it should be or if there’s a problem with the keypad, cancel your transaction and look for another ATM.

-Remain alert to street crime, especially where two or more people work in distracting victims before decamping with their valuables.
+- Keep your card physically safe.
+Remain alert to street crime, especially in bigger cities like Barcelona and Madrid.
 Instances of theft at airports are not uncommon, so stay vigilant while arriving and departing.
 There have been numerous instances of thefts from hired cars so don’t leave your wallet or purse in a parked car.
 In some cases, thieves pose as cops and ask to see wallets for identification purposes.
-In such a scenario, make sure you’re speaking with genuine police officers.
-It is very unlikely that a real cop will want to sift through your wallet.
+In such a scenario, make sure you’re speaking with genuine police officers –it’s very unlikely that a real cop will want to sift through your wallet.

 - Choose a Visa or Mastercard.
 Carry at least two credit cards on your trip to Spain, preferably connected with Visa or Mastercard.
 You may take your American Express too, but you won’t get to use it in many places.

 - Travel with at least one no foreign transaction fee credit card.
-When you can find cards that come with no foreign transaction fees, using ones that charge 2% or 3% of each overseas transaction does not make sense.
-Some of these cards come with no annual fees as well.
+When you can find a credit card that comes with no foreign transaction fees, you’ll save around 2% to 3% of each overseas transaction.
+It doesn’t sound like much, but it can add up quickly.

-- Keep your bank posted.
-Banks, in their efforts to thwart fraudulent transactions, block credit cards if they detect suspicious activity such as unexpected overseas transactions.
-To make sure this does not happen to your card, let your bank know about your travel plans before you leave the country.
+- Keep your bank informed.
+Banks, in their efforts to thwart fraudulent transactions, block credit cards if they detect suspicious activity, such as unexpected overseas transactions.
+To make sure your card works, let your bank know about your travel plans before you leave the country.

 - Keep emergency number handy.
 Know which numbers you’ll need to call if you end up losing your card or if you need an emergency replacement.

 - Know where you’ll get cash from.
-Consider using your American debit card to withdraw cash from ATMs.
-If you need to exchange money, stick to banks or official money exchange offices because possessing counterfeit money in Spain is a serious crime.
-Try to avoid exchanging money at airports and popular tourist destinations because of typically poor exchange rates.
+Plan where you’ll be able to withdraw money from once you arrive.
+If you’re looking to exchange money, try to avoid exchanging at airports and popular tourist destinations as you’ll typically be offered poor exchange rates.

 - Which cards will I take?
-Visa and Mastercard are the favorites.
-If you want to earn rewards, consider taking a rewards card.
+Visa and Mastercard are commonly used across Spain.
+If you want to earn rewards while you’re overseas, consider taking a rewards credit card.

 - What fees do I need to pay?
-If your existing cards come with foreign transaction fees, look for one that does not.
-Paying in US dollars outside of the US might come with currency conversion fees.
+If your existing cards come with foreign transaction fees, consider applying for one that does not.
+Paying in Canadian dollars outside of Canada might also attract currency conversion fees.

 - How will I get cash?
 Using your debit card at an ATM is the simplest way to access your own money.
-You can carry cash and traveler’s checks with you.
-Exchanging US dollars to euros is easy and you’ll get several options.
+You can carry cash and traveller’s cheques with you.
+Exchanging Canadian dollars to euros is also common at currency exchange kiosks.

 More guides on Finder